A Weekend in Whitehorse – What to See, Do, Eat and Drink

 READMORE: Surviving the Sourtoe Cocktail in Dawson City, Yukon

 For my weekend in Whitehorse, I stayed at the recently renovated Edgewater Hotel.
 It’s conveniently located in downtown Whitehorse and across the street from the Yukon River.
-It is also within stumbling distance of the Dirty Northern pub which won me over!
+The Edgewater Hotel Whitehorse is also within stumbling distance of the Dirty Northern pub which won me over!
 Rooms are modern and clean despite being located in a historic gold rush era building.

 On a separate weekend in Whitehorse trip, I stayed at the more budget-friendly Best Western Gold Rush and can recommend as well.
-Rooms are cheaper but, like everything else in town, is still within walking distance to all highlights.
+Rooms at the Best Western Whitehorse hotel are cheaper but, like everything else in town, is still within walking distance to all highlights.

 Wrapping up this Weekend in Whitehorse

 There you have it.
 A weekend in Whitehorse filled with plenty of great things to see, do, eat and drink.
 Whitehorse makes for a uniquely northern Canadian escape that offers a compact trip covering history, natural beauty, and northern culture.
-With direct flights from Vancouver, Calgary, Edmonton, and even Frankfurt Germany, it is also incredibly accessible.
+With direct flights from Vancouver, Calgary, Edmonton, and hopefully again from Frankfurt Germany, it is also incredibly accessible.

 Let’s hear it!